 Clearinghouse, IBM and Learning Credential Network Members Join with the U.S. Commerce Department to Launch Pilot to Align Education with Cybersecurity Jobs

-Government, Business and Education Collaborate to Create Interoperable Learner Record for Many Careers
+Government, Business and Education Collaborate to Support Many Careers

 IBM will lead this pilot, powered by blockchain technology, to work with participating stakeholders, underserved populations, and a range of industries and geographies.
-The pilot will help establish an ILR, which communicates all forms of learning and verifiable credentials, and that can be shared.
-In September 2019, the American Workforce Policy Advisory Board released a white paper on ILRs describing the need for this new infrastructure to benefit the nation.
+The pilot will help address all forms of learning and verifiable credentials that can be shared.
+In September 2019, the American Workforce Policy Advisory Board released a white paper describing the need for this new infrastructure to benefit the nation.
 The cybersecurity pilot is expected to be completed in late 2020.

 “All learners deserve a way to translate their full education, training, and work experience to a record of transferable skills that will open the doors to high-wage occupations and careers,” said Clearinghouse President and CEO Rick Torres.
 “The current education-to-workforce ecosystem results in skills being under-matched and/or mismatched for potential employment opportunities.
 Having a record that documents all lifelong learning of formal education, continuing education, competency-based education, and career and technical education that aligns with employers’ needs will clearly benefit all students, employees, and employers.”

 Employers and educators will be able to use analytics to find and assess qualified cybersecurity candidates; determine skills gaps and curriculum for learners, academic institutions, and employees; and facilitate career paths into the cybersecurity field and eventually a range of careers and industries.